ReVanced/revanced-helper/apis/websocket/docs/2_running.md

 ```

 The files will be placed in the `dist` directory. **Configurations and `.env` files will NOT be copied automatically.**
-You can run these files after using a runtime, eg. `bun run .` or `node .`.
+You can run these files using the command `bun run index.js`.

 ## ⏭️ What's next